InfamousPlatypus/bioSong/README.md

 # bioSong
-A tool for getting xeno-canto bird calls and transforming them for use in TensorFlow
+A tool for getting xeno-canto bird calls and transforming them for use in TensorFlow&nbsp;

 bioSong is a work in progress.
 There is currently no error checking.
-Use at your own risk
+Use at your own risk&nbsp;

 bioSong connects to the Xeno-Canto API allowing batch downloading of bird calls from a specific species or cournty.
-Sub-species is currently not allowed.
+Sub-species is currently not allowed.&nbsp;
     .mp3 files are downloaded for user specified search criteria .mp3 files are converted to .wav
     48k wave files are downsampled to 44.1k